AndrewLoeppky/eosc211_students/e211_python_2021/extra_worksheets/DRY_YAGNI_KISS.md

 #### Method 2: Generalize Your Code

-Method 2 appears to work, but what if we had to perform a larger number of similar calculations for some future problem?
+Method 1 appears to be working, but what if we had to perform a larger number of similar calculations for some future problem?
 We can avoid writing out each varaible `x`, `y`, `z` and **repeating ourselves** by defining a function `multiply()` which takes in input arrays of arbitrary size and returns their product.
 Again, time how long it takes you to reach the solution.

 ```python
 # your code here